M-J-Robbins/good-email-code/email-enhancements/picture.md

 # Picture

 The picture element allows us to define a number of different sources for an image.
 This can be really useful for things like,
- * Using differnt image formats that aren't supported everywhere.
+ * Using different image formats that aren't supported everywhere.
  * Changing images for smaller viewports.
  * Changing images for dark mode.
- * Swaping an annimated image to a static image for users who prefer reduced motion.
-Anf sf
+ * Swapping an animated image to a static image for users who prefer reduced motion.

 ## The code
 {% highlight html %}